Appearing Before the Council

 City Council Workshops

 The purpose of a City Council workshop is to provide a forum for City Council and City staff members to discuss and possibly take action on various subjects related to City operations, projects, and planning.
 Members of the City's Commissions, Boards, and/or Committees may also be present to discuss various subjects with City Council and City staff.
-Citizens are welcome to attend the Workshops; however, there will be no public comment opportunity at the Workshops.
+Citizens are welcome to attend the Workshops; however, there will be no general public comment opportunity at the Workshops, unless a specific public hearing is on the agenda.
 If citizens have comments or questions for City Council or City staff, they may attend a Regular City Council meeting and sign up to speak during the Public Comment section of the agenda.
-Citizens are also welcome to communicate with City Council members and/or City staff outside of public meetings by contacting City Hall.
+Citizens are also welcome to communicate with City Council members and/or City staff outside of public meetings by contacting City Hall at 830-598-9940.

 Regular City Council Meetings